alerta/alerta-docs/_build/html/_sources/deployment.rst.txt

-The API can be secured using :ref:`API keys` and the web UI can be secured using :ref:`Basic Auth <basic auth>` or an :ref:`OAuth <oauth2>` provider from either Google or Github.
+The API can be secured using :ref:`API keys` and the web UI can be secured using :ref:`Basic Auth <basic auth>` or an :ref:`OAuth <oauth2>` provider from either GitHub, GitLab, Google, Keycloak or SAML2.

 If you plan to make the web UI accessible from a public URL it is strongly advised to :ref:`enforce authentication <Authentication>`